BrianHicks/brianthicks.com/content/post/sets-folds.md

 ```

 Our cases look pretty much how we described them above.
-We start with our empty case, where we just return in whatever accumulator value we passed in unchanged.
+We start with our empty case, where we return the accumulator unchanged.
 Easy enough.

-It gets a little more complicated in the `Tree` case.
+Our `Tree` case is more complex.
-We're doing a lot of recursive calls here, so I've assigned a bunch of temporary variables to hold things.
+We're doing recursive calls here, so I've assigned a bunch of temporary variables to hold things.
 First we're calling `foldl` on the left subtree.
 This will walk down all the left trees in the set until it finds an empty node.

 Next we process the head.
 This is different, because it's a single value.
-No recursion necessary, but we will use the result of the fold as our accumulator value in the call to the function.
+No recursion necessary, but we'll use the result of the last fold as the accumulator value in the call.

-We'll finish things off by doing the same thing we did on the left subtree on the right one.
+We'll finish things off by doing the same operation we did on the left subtree on the right.
 But in this case, we're passing in the accumulated value from the head.
 Finally, we return this accumulated value.

-When we implement `foldr`, we just do these three things in the reverse order: right first, then head, then left.
+When we implement `foldr`, we do these three things in the reverse order: right first, then head, then left.
 Try tracing out these calls, and you'll find that they happen in the same order as the line in the graphic above.

+Remember last week when I said that `foldl` works slightly faster than `foldr` for a list because we don't have to reverse the list first?
+Well with a tree, we don't have that problem.
+Folds over this kind of tree have the same number of operations, regardless of direction.

 ## Let's Fold Some Stuff!